keoko/penjat/README.md

 ## TODO
+- move on focus
 - images
-- center letters
-- increase footer letters
 - display properly the gallow
+- greyed init gallow
 - page control is not game logic
-- refactor page-based functions
 - deploy to heroku
 - check schema
 - re-frame middleware